yannamsiva/javacalculator/README.md

+💻 Java Calculator Setup on Ubuntu
 Step 1: Update Ubuntu Packages

-Always start by updating your system:
+Always start by updating your system to ensure you have the latest packages.

 sudo apt update
 sudo apt upgrade -y

 Step 2: Install Git

-Check if Git is installed:
+Check if Git is already installed:

 git --version

-If it’s not installed, run:
+If not installed, run:

 sudo apt install git -y